Spondycode/spondy-hugo/content/posts/Getting-to-Like-Tailwind.md

 The big project I’ve been working on is probably too far gone down the line for me to change it from Bootstrap to Tailwind.
 That’s a shame, and I wish I had stuck with Tailwind when I was following the tutorial on which I based most of my code for my website.
 If I have to do any sort of complete rewrite, then next time I will certainly build it all using Tailwind.

----

-I've made some adjustments for clarity and flow.
-If you have any specific preferences or questions about the changes, feel free to ask!